Player997/Birthday-Wish/README.md

-Sure!
-Here's a customized `README.md` file for your GitHub project under your username `player997`:

----

 # Birthday Wishes

 Create personalized birthday wishes with style and ease!
 This project allows you to create and deploy a beautifully designed webpage to celebrate someone special.